-Sometimes we may have a wrong idea regarding the nurture of faith in the lives of our students.
-We believe that teachers can nurture the faith of students.
-They can and do!
-The problem is that we sometimes think that teachers are the only ones who can exert an influence on a student’s life.
-That is simply not the case.
+Sometimes we may have a wrong idea regarding nurturing faith in the lives of our students.
+We believe that teachers can nurture the faith of students, which is true.
+The problem is that we sometimes think that teachers are the only ones who can exert an influence on a student’s faith, which is simply not the case.

 In Scripture, apostles, prophets, pastors, and teachers clearly have a faith-nurturing role (Ephesians 4:11-13).
 But what about those who do not stand in the pulpit or in front of a classroom?
 Are they not also educators?
 Can they likewise be agents of salvation?
 Here are three examples.

-She was a young woman and, might we say, a recent employee.
+- She was a young woman and a recent employee.
 Many of those surrounding her came from a secular background, as do many students in Christian schools today.
 This young employee, who was but an assistant to the wife of an administrator, noticed that someone was suffering.
-She felt compassion and spoke of One who could bring healing.
+She felt compassion and spoke of the God who could bring healing.
 As a result, Naaman not only gained a new lease on life, but experienced a spiritual transformation (2 Kings 5:1-17).

-In all three cases which illustrate that one does not need to hold a leading position to become a remarkable influence in the lives of others.
+In all three cases, we see that one does not need to hold a leading position to become a remarkable influence in the lives of others.
 We each can make a difference.